wjstanistreet/cheat_sheet_task/cheat_sheet_task.md

 - The tilde key `~` indicates the home directory.
 >Tip!
 Typing ~ on its own will return you to the machine's home directory (you can also type cd).
-- A fullstop `.` indicates the current directory.
+- A fullstop `.` indicates the current directory or selects everything within.
 - 2 fullstops `..` is the parent directory of the current directory, AKA, the child.
 - You can use shell logic operators, like `&&`, to chain commands together.